We Wanted a Revolution: Black Radical Women, 1965–1985

-We Wanted a Revolution: Black Radical Women, 1965–85 was an exhibition held at the Brooklyn Museum of Art from April 21, 2017, through September 17, 2017 surveying the last twenty years of black female art.
+We Wanted a Revolution: Black Radical Women, 1965–85 was an exhibition held at the Brooklyn Museum of Art from April 21, 2017, to September 17, 2017, surveying the last twenty years of black female art.
 The exhibition was organized thematically, presenting forty artists and activists whose work was dedicated to the fight against racism, sexism, homophobia, and class injustice.

 Black Lunch Table: We Wanted A Revolution Roundtable.
 Dindga McCannon explains her work and her archive at the Brooklyn Museum at the exhibition We Wanted a Revolution: Black Radical Women, 1965–85 after a roundtable discussion with other black women artists at the Black Lunch Table event.

 Black Lunch Table: We Wanted A Revolution Roundtable.
 Women visual artists of the African Diaspora meet at the Brooklyn Museum to discuss their work.

 The structure of the exhibition

-We Wanted a Revolution: Black Radical Women, 1965–85 was presented by the Elizabeth A. Sackler Center for Feminist Art, Brooklyn Museum, organized by Senior Curator Catherine Morris, former Assistant Curator of Contemporary Art Rujeko Hockley, with Curatorial Assistant Allie Rickard.
-The exhibition was part of A Year of Yes: Reimagining Feminism at the Brooklyn Museum, a yearlong series of exhibitions celebrating the 10th anniversary of the Elizabeth A. Sackler Center for Feminist Art.
-Leadership support was provided by Elizabeth A. Sackler, the Ford Foundation, the Stavros Niarchos Foundation, Anne Klein, the Calvin Klein Family Foundation, the Institute of Museum and Library Services, Mary Jo and Ted Shen and an anonymous donor.
+We Wanted a Revolution: Black Radical Women, 1965–85 was presented by the Elizabeth A. Sackler Center for Feminist Art at the Brooklyn Museum, organized by Senior Curator Catherine Morris, former Assistant Curator of Contemporary Art Rujeko Hockley, with curatorial assistant Allie Rickard.
+The exhibition was part of A Year of Yes: Reimagining Feminism at the Brooklyn Museum, a year-long series of exhibitions celebrating the 10th anniversary of the Elizabeth A. Sackler Center for Feminist Art.
+Leadership support was provided by Elizabeth A. Sackler, the Ford Foundation, the Stavros Niarchos Foundation, Anne Klein, the Calvin Klein Family Foundation, the Institute of Museum and Library Services, Mary Jo, Ted Shen, and an anonymous donor.
 Financial support was also provided by Annette Blum, the Taylor Foundation, the Antonia and Vladimir Kulaev Cultural Heritage Fund, Beth Dozoretz, The Cowles Charitable Trust, and Almine Rech Gallery.

 Among the diverse media showcased were conceptual art, performance, film, video, printmaking, photography, and painting.
 Despite substantial distinctions between these mediums, the exhibition's overarching objective of amplifying the voices of Black female artists and shedding light on the oppression faced by Black female or non-binary artists within the art world and broader culture unified the showcased artworks.
-"We Wanted a Revolution" encompassed nine sections, each dedicated to a particular theme or medium.
+We Wanted a Revolution encompassed nine sections, each dedicated to a particular theme or medium.

 Artists and movements

-Spiral and The Black Arts Movement
+Spiral and the Black Arts Movement

 Spiral is a group of Black artists that was active between 1963 and 1965.
 It was formed by Romare Bearden, Norman Lewis, Hale Woodruff and Charles Alston on July 5, 1963.

 Emma Amos, born 1938

 Emma Amos was born in Atlanta, Georgia, in 1938.
-She is an African American postmodernist painter and printmaker.
-Some of her works were exhibited including:
+She is an African-American postmodernist painter and printmaker.
+Some of her works were exhibited, including: